 If you’re staying keto or paleo, look for jerky made without preservatives, fillers, hormones, added sugar, or other garbage.

 With a few modifications, you can still enjoy baked goods on paleo and keto.
 If you’re the type of person who wants their snacks to “count”— as a real snacker, you know what this means —low-carb baking might be a good option for you.

 Coming up short?
-Try these low carb paleo muffins.
-Made with MCT-rich coconut and banana, it’s loaded with nutrients, fiber, and even protein.
+Try these low-carb paleo muffins.
+Made with bananas and FBOMB macadamia nut butter with coconut, it’s loaded with nutrients, fiber, and even protein.